antoinevalentinHA/ha-termux-tools/docs/termux_widget.md

 - install the scripts from the repository
 - run them from Termux
 - create a home screen shortcut using Termux:Widget
-- launch the tool in one tap
+- launch the tool with a single tap

 No network access to Home Assistant is required.